sugarandmagic/dispatch-action/README.md

-# deployment-dispatch-action
+# dispatch-action

-A GitHub Action to dispatch a notification to another repo when a deployment happens.
+A GitHub Action to dispatch a notification to another repo when a *some event* (e.g. a deployment) happens.

-When this action is included in your repository's workflow, the specified target repo will recieve a payload describing the deployment.
+When this action is included in your repository's workflow, the specified target repo will recieve a payload describing the event.
 This can then be used in subsequent workflows.
-For example, we use this action to notify a downstream module that it's data source has changed so it pulls those changes and republishes itself.
+For example, at DAZN we use this action to notify a downstream module that it's data source has changed so it pulls those changes and republishes itself.

 Example: